-After a gap of 5 years, the Bristol Open returned in 2016 in a new venue at the Rainbow Casino and building on the success of last year, we hope to be bigger and better this year.
+After a gap of 5 years, the Bristol Open returned in 2016 in a new venue at the Rainbow Casino in the buzzing Bristol Harbourside.

 Using a similar format to the massive Merit Park Open in North Cyprus which takes place during the following week, our event is ideal to use as a 'Warm Up' in a friendly and welcoming atmosphere.

-Erhan Doğrusöz sadly passed away last year and is sorely missed.
+Erhan Doğrusöz sadly passed away in 2018 and is sorely missed.
 His wife Ozlem and son Alp, are continuing to produce beautiful handmade backgammon boards and have provided one as the prize for the Warm-up tournament.